LilaShiba/oopCapstone2023/README.md

 ### Abstraction 🎭

-Implement abstract classes or interfaces to define common behaviors for a group of related classes.
+Implement abstract classes or interfaces (think custom methods in a class like deck.deal() ) to define common behaviors for a group of related classes.
 This will demonstrate how abstraction can be used to create flexible and extensible code.
-Think Main.java

 ### Polymorphism 🔀